pu2clr/SI4844/README.md

 A good alternative to the Arduino Uno or Arduino Nano for a project using the SI48XX device is a board based on the LGT8F328 microcontroller.
 This device offers excellent compatibility with the Arduino Nano and Uno, including pin configuration, with the added advantage of operating at 3.3V, eliminating the need for a bidirectional converter, and being more affordable.
 Other viable alternatives include the ESP32, ESP8266, and STM32.

+Another approach to respecting the operating voltages of the SI484X is to use the ATmega328 without the Arduino board (Standalone).
+This allows you to configure the system at 3V, a voltage compatible with both the SI484X and the ATmega328.
+Additionally, you can configure the ATmega328 to use its internal oscillator, thereby simplifying the development of the electronic circuit.

 ## MIT License